Rodent: Feeding

 A strategy for dealing with seasonal plenty is to eat as much as possible and store the surplus nutrients as fat.
 Marmots do this, and may be 50% heavier in the autumn than in the spring.
 They rely on their fat reserves during their long winter hibernation.
 Beavers feed on the leaves, buds, and inner bark of growing trees, as well as aquatic plants.
 They store food for winter use by felling small trees and leafy branches in the autumn and immersing them in their pond, sticking the ends into the mud to anchor them.
 Here, they can access their food supply underwater even when their pond is frozen over.

 Although rodents have been regarded traditionally as herbivores, most small rodents opportunistically include insects, worms, fungi, fish, or meat in their diets and a few have become specialized to rely on a diet of animal matter.
 A functional-morphological study of the rodent tooth system supports the idea that primitive rodents were omnivores rather than herbivores.
 Studies of the literature show that numerous members of the Sciuromorpha and Myomorpha, and a few members of the Hystricomorpha, have either included animal matter in their diets or been prepared to eat such food when offered it in captivity.
 Examination of the stomach contents of the North American white-footed mouse, normally considered to be herbivorous, showed 34% animal matter.

-More specialized carnivores include the shrewlike rats of the Philippines, which feed on insects and soft-bodied invertebrates, and the Australian water rat, which devours aquatic insects, fish, crustaceans, mussels, snails, frogs, birds' eggs, and water birds.
+More specialized carnivores include the shrewlike rats of the Philippines, which feed on insects and soft-bodied invertebrates, and the rakali or Australian water-rat, which devours aquatic insects, fish, crustaceans, mussels, snails, frogs, birds' eggs, and water birds.
 The grasshopper mouse from dry regions of North America feeds on insects, scorpions, and other small mice, and only a small part of its diet is plant material.
 It has a chunky body with short legs and tail, but is agile and can easily overpower prey as large as itself.